begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### EXAMPLE

-In the following example, the DROUND statement results in 18.84955596.
+In the following example, the DROUND statement results in 18.8496.
-The equation is resolved, and rounds the result to eight decimal places.

     A = DROUND((3.14159265999*2*3),8)
     PRINT A